 Long time ago, as a child, Nikolina was amazed by the dinosaurs and would carefully follow each and every documentary about them that was shown on TV.
 She was amused by the thought that one day she’ll become a palaeontologist and search for new dinosaur species in Chile.
 It turned out quite differently though.
 She first became (and remained) fond of mathematics, and in the end realized that her true love is chemistry.
 This happened sometime during the additional chemistry classes in V. gymnasium that she attended.
 Everything else naturally followed: she decided to study chemistry at Faculty of Science, University of Zagreb, where she obtained her BSc and MSc degrees.
 She developed a specific fondness for research of protein’s function and dynamics, and is now doing her PhD at KU Leuven, Belgium.

 Her Summer School of Science story began in 2013 when she was asked to hold a swapshop at S3++.
 Although she was previously engaged in science popularization activities such as workshops within Magic in Science project and mentoring students in V. gymnasium, S3 experience was something completely new.
 She fell in love with the Summer School, especially its amazing atmosphere.
 She believes that for those few weeks the School is absolutely the best and most inspiring place in the world for young science enthusiasts.
-So she came back to lead a project at S3 2015, to organize S3 in year 2017, and is now back again in the role of S3 2018 organizer.
+So she came back to lead a project at S3 2015, to organize S3 in 2017 and 2018, and is now back again in the role of S3 2019 organizer.